JOURNAL OF GENTRY GENEALOGY

 At this point it will be helpful to the reader to review briefly the immigration and labor practices of the Virginia Colony in the late 1600's.
 The court document involved here is one awarding "headrights" to Nicholas Cocke for paying the cost of transportation of individuals to Virginia.
 These headrights could be bought, sold, inherited, bequeathed or otherwise transferred from person to person with the ultimate purpose of using them to obtain a grant of 50 acres of land per headright at a reduced rate.
 Sometimes the headrights were redeemed quite promptly.
 On other occasions they were accumulated over a long period of time if there was some reason to have a sufficient number for a specific purpose.
 We will see below, that Nicholas Gentry's transportation to Virginia generated a headright, similar to that for Samuel, that was not used for buying land until at least twenty years after he arrived in America.

 It will also be helpful to review the process of indenture.
 This practice, and the use of headrights, are covered in more detail in an early article of the Journal of Gentry Genealogy (vol 1, #2, March 2001).
 In modern terms, this involved an individual, in return for free passage on a ship to Virginia, entering into a contract with the ship's master or with some other individual providing the wherewithal for this, to work for the person who held his contract for a period of time, generally seven years.
 The contract of indenture could be sold by one person to another, with the indentured servant (we would call them contract workers) being obligated to provide service to whomever held the contract.
-We must emphasize from the start that the contract owner did not own the worker -- they were not slaves.
+We must emphasize from the start that the contract owner did not own the worker—they were not slaves.
 There was only an obligation to provide whatever service the contract called for in return for the contract owner providing food, shelter and clothing for the duration of the contract.
 A very large fraction of the settlers arriving in Virginia during the seventeenth century came in this fashion, many of them going on later to wealthy and prominent positions in the colony.

 In connection with the type of service provided by these indentured servants, by far the greatest number were hired as domestic servants or as plantation workers.
-Virginia was in the rather unique position among the colonies of having no towns, other than Yorktown, and no need for craftsmen or a merchant class during the 1600's.
+Virginia, of all the American colonies, was in the rather unique position of having no towns, other than Yorktown, and no need for craftsmen or a merchant class during the 1600's.
 This was in stark contrast to New England where, during the height of immigration in the 1640's there were half a dozen entire new towns founded by incoming settlers every summer.
 The reason for this was that the existing Virginia settlers were all living on plantations (growing tobacco) along the banks of navigable rivers.
 Whatever needs there were for furniture, farm supplies, clothing, or other necessities, were supplied by ships coming directly from England.
 The supplies were paid for at the source by tobacco credits held by brokers in London, and the goods were unloaded directly at the river bank from the ship.
 Thus there was no need for a class of people such as tailors, cabinet makers, weavers, etc. Whatever was needed that could not be shipped in, was made locally on the plantation rather than by craftsmen in an established town.

 It was common practice for ship's captains to carry a shipload of would-be settlers from England to Virginia in exchange for an indenture contract.
 On arriving in port he would then sell these contracts to whomever needed workers.
 In this particular case Samuel may have left London under such circumstances and then been hired by Nicholas Cocke on arrival in Virginia, or Nicholas may have gone to London and recruited workers there directly.
-Nicholas Cocke was a prominent member of Christ Church Parish of Middlesex County, Virginia.<2> Today we would think of him as perhaps a general contractor, for he was paid by the parish to construct church buildings and other structures.
+Nicholas Cocke was a prominent member of Christ Church Parish of Middlesex County, Virginia<2>.
+Today we would think of him as perhaps a general contractor, for he was paid by the parish to construct church buildings and other structures.
 This required labor to accomplish and for most efficient use of the labor, workers who would be free to work full time and not be needed for farming or other tasks.
 (Some parish responsibilities, especially for example road maintenance, were handled by requiring landowners to provide part time labor from their families or plantation workers.)
 We can imagine that Samuel Gentry was specifically recruited to do some of this full time construction work.
 He wound up under contract of indenture to Cocke beginning in 1674, and presumably continued in this status until about 1681.
 During this period of time, there are no references to him and we can assume he spent the entire time in Christ Church Parish.

 "Samuell Gentrey, 300 acs., New Kent Co.; S. side of York River; Betw. brs. of same and brs. of Tottapottamoys Cr., 21 Oct 1684, p.
 405 (of Patent Book 7).
 Adj.
 Col. John Page, Esqr.; Edward Houchin and Nicholas Gentrey.
 Trans. of 6 pers; John Morris, Francis Middleton, Hen.
 Tully, Elizabeth Ody, Mor.
 Gardner, 2." <3a>